 ABOUT THE SOLAR PANELS…

-We purchased six (6) HIGHTEC RCL-M-165 watt panels.
-In our opinion, these panels are exactly what our criteria required.
+We have six (6) Hightec RCL-M-165 watt panels.
+In our opinion, these panels are exactly what our build criteria required.
 Fit and finish is nothing short of spectacular.
-They are extremely well constructed, feature multiple pre drilled mounting points, and came with 10 gauge MC-4 connections already installed.
+They are extremely well constructed, feature multiple pre-drilled mounting points, and came with 10 gauge MC-4 connections already installed.
 The panel frames are 40mm aluminum with 3.2mm tempered glass with mono crystalline cells.

 Our 165 watt solar panels built in America by Americans on our new 12 volt panel line, they are tested full power and have full warranty.
 These 12 volt solar panels are ready for all of your needs.
-They can be used for commercial or residential settings.
+Their panels can be used for commercial or residential settings.

-They are rugged and designed to last and the weather we incurred since installing them has proven their worthiness (i.e. hot sun, hail, torrential downpours, long lasting rain, humidity, quick temperature fluctuations, etc.) Even on overcast days, we were seeing close to peak output from HIGHTEC’s solar panels.
+They are rugged and designed to last.
+The weather we incurred since installing them has proven their worthiness (i.e. hot sun, hail, torrential downpours, long lasting rain, humidity, minor hail, quick temperature fluctuations, etc.) Even on overcast days, we were seeing close to peak output from Hightec’s solar panels.

-So now, if you see Dan up on the roof doing a happy dance, it’s because he’s celebrating the fact that he’s beat Ben Franklin at his own game!
-Now we CAN take our home on wheels boondocking for longer periods of time without the sounds of loud generators.
+So now, when you see Dan on the roof doing a happy dance, it’s because he’s celebrating the fact that he’s beat Ben Franklin at his own game!
+Now we can take our home on wheels boondocking for longer periods of time without listening to the sound of loud generators.